This rich collection of photographs and documents is currently in the possession of Joan Kasabach Swain.

 On the back of the photo the following is written in Turkish using the Armenian alphabet: “From me to Nazaret Efendi Chaderjian, with happy memories, 92 [illegible], December 29, Gesaria/Kayseri, Haygouhi Chaderjian.”

 Baptism certificate, belonged to Elmon Chaderjian, it is dated: December 1, 1891 and was issued in Sivas/Sepasdia.
-Elmon was the daughter of Aghayeg Chaderjian, she was baptized in the Holy Trinity Church in Sivas by the priest Yeghishe.
+Elmon was the daughter of Aghayeg Chaderjian, she was baptized in the Cathedral (Holy Virgin) of Sivas by the priest Yeghishe.
 Her godfather was Garabed Frangyoulian.
-The certificate cost 1 kurush and has the stamp of the church council.
+The certificate cost 1 kurush and has the stamp of the church council

 The photographs in this section have been sent to us by Haig Kasabach.
 He is Joan Kasabach Swain's cousin.
 The photographs depic Haig's father Dr. Haig H. Kasabach.